Autism and wandering

 When you understand why your autistic child wanders, it can help you work out the best way to manage the wandering.

-You can do this by looking at what seems to trigger your child’s wandering and what your child gets out of it.
-Then you might be able to change or manage the wandering by changing either the triggers or what your child gets out of it.
+- Think about whether you can change or manage the wandering by changing either the triggers or what your child gets out of it.

-For example, your child is sensitive to noise and light and often tries to run off when you’re at the supermarket together.
 In this situation, the trigger for wandering seems to be too much noise and light.
-Running off is your child’s way of reducing the discomfort the noise and light causes.
+Running away is your child’s way of reducing the discomfort caused by the noise and light.
+You might be able to manage this by:

 - Use an alarm on doorways and other entry and exit points.